ACE inhibitor: History

 BPFs are members of a family of peptides whose potentiating action is linked to inhibition of bradykinin by ACE.
 Molecular analysis of BPF yielded a nonapeptide BPF teprotide (SQ 20,881), which showed the greatest ACE inhibition potency and hypotensive effect in vivo.
 Teprotide had limited clinical value as a result of its peptide nature and lack of activity when given orally.
 In the early 1970s, knowledge of the structure-activity relationship required for inhibition of ACE was growing.
 David Cushman, Miguel Ondetti and colleagues used peptide analogues to study the structure of ACE, using carboxypeptidase A as a model.
 Their discoveries led to the development of captopril, the first orally-active ACE inhibitor, in 1975.

 Captopril was approved by the United States Food and Drug Administration in 1981.
-The first nonsulfhydryl-containing ACE inhibitor, enalapril, was marketed two years later.
-At least 12 other ACE inhibitors have since been marketed.
+The first nonsulfhydryl-containing ACE inhibitor, enalapril, was approved four years later.
+At least 8 other ACE inhibitors have since been marketed.

 In 1991, Japanese scientists created the first milk-based ACE inhibitor, in the form of a fermented milk drink, using specific cultures to liberate the tripeptide isoleucine-proline-proline (IPP) from the dairy protein.
 Valine-proline-proline (VPP) is also liberated in this process—another milk tripeptide with a very similar chemical structure to IPP.
 Together, these peptides are now often referred to as lactotripeptides.
 In 1996, the first human study confirmed the blood pressure-lowering effect of IPP in fermented milk.
 Although twice the amount of VPP is needed to achieve the same ACE-inhibiting activity as the originally discovered IPP, VPP also is assumed to add to the total blood pressure lowering effect.